Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 There is no longer a GIL, so this diagram doesn't have lock icons.
 Because there is no GIL, threads do not need to wait to acquire it, and multiple threads can simultanously call into the CPython C API.

+The icons indicating whether threads are attached or detached are still present.
+This is because it is still necessary to explicitly attach and detach from the runtime in the free-threaded build, despite the fact that there isn't a GIL.

 You might wonder why it's still necessary to detach from the runtime when doing I/O or a long-running native calculation.
 This is because there are still times